pokey/dotfiles/doc/aws.md

 -------------

-When you need to use the aws cli or the aws api eg via boto3 in a particular shell, type `awm<space>`, which will expand to a command where you then type your profile name and press enter.
-This will use the [`awsmfa`](../bin/awsmfa) command to set environment variables that activate the profile in that specific shell for the next 6 hours.
+When you need to use the aws cli or the aws api eg via boto3 in a particular shell, use `awm <PROFILE>`.
+It supports tab completion using fzf.
+This wraps the [`awsmfa`](../bin/awsmfa) script to set environment variables that activate the profile in that specific shell for the next 6 hours.
 Note that any command you type in this shell will have access to these environment variables, so only run commands you trust.